If you are storing dates in Excel worksheets, the default format picked by Excel is the format set in the Control Panel.

 So, if your control panel setting is “M/d/yyyy”, Excel will format the 2nd Feb 2022 date as follows:

 If you require displaying the date like 2-Feb-2022 or August 1, 2022, etc. as entering dates you may change the settings in Excel easily.

 In case you require permanently changing the date format that applies to current as well as future work in Excel, you should change this in the control panel.

 For the current worksheet, you may set the date formatting in different ways as described in the following section with examples.

 First Way: Change the date format by “Format Cell” option

-The first way I am going to show you for changing the date format in Excel is using the “Format Cells” option.
+The first way I am going to show you how to change the date format in Excel is by using the “Format Cells” option.
 Follow these steps: